 The Fred Schroeder Memorial Trail (about Fred) to High Point Cliff is a wonderful woods walk of about 3-miles round trip.
 Located in Boyd Thatcher State Park’s north section it has fewer visitors than the trails in the southern section.
 However, the trails in the area are popular with trail runners and mountain bikers.
 Given the views from High Point Cliff, you can be sure that you’ll share this place with others, especially in season.
+This is a wonderful family-friendly hike and has many cool attractions for the young hiker.

 Hike Length: 3.4 miles